skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The Dwarven King Marblade began a great dig within the gem-filled mountain of Khelberg.
 Several shafts were dug and many heaps of treasure brought into the world.
-Yet in the forty-second year of his reign over Khelberg, Elves came from out of the east.
+Yet in the forty-second year of his reign over Khelberg, elves came from out of the east.
 Some came from Dunlock and some from more distant lands.
-They swept through the country and drove the Dwarves away.
-The Dwarves were slow to relinquish their prize, and most were wiped out.
+They swept through the country and drove the dwarves away.
+The dwarves were slow to relinquish their prize, and most were wiped out.
 The few who escaped were scattered and weakened, and would not return to Khelberg in their lifetimes.

-The Elves claimed the mountain, saying it was the rightful property of their people, and just reparations for the crimes against their slain kin.
-Yet they kept the name Khelberg, and sought to continue the plunder begun by the Dwarves.
-They hired many Humans and Halflings as diggers, and sent them into the Dwarven mines.
-While these new races had less skill at such work than those that first created the mines, they were eager and learned much as they examined the Dwarven handiwork.
+The elves claimed the mountain, saying it was the rightful property of their people, and just reparations for the crimes against their slain kin.
+Yet they kept the name Khelberg, and sought to continue the plunder begun by the dwarves.
+They hired many humans and halflings as diggers, and sent them into the dwarven mines.
+While these new races had less skill at such work than those that first created the mines, they were eager and learned much as they examined the dwarven handiwork.
 In several years' time, the mountain flowed with gems and precious metal such as had never been seen by mortals.
-The Elves became among the richest in the world, and their empire grew.
+The elves became among the richest in the world, and their empire grew.

 They expanded the number of mines, until the face of the mountain